greenbone/gvm-tools/docs/scripting.rst

       return response.get('id')

-And finally the function to start the task and get the report ID.
+And finally, the function to start the task and get the report ID:

 .. code-block:: python3